With borders and businesses closing, world hunkers down

 The fronts in the battle have clearly shifted outside China, with its caseload now outnumbered by those outside its borders.
 And Spain is now the fourth-most infected country, surpassing South Korea, where new cases have been subsiding.

 With the number of cases worldwide topping 181,000, a surge of patients in Madrid’s hospitals fueled worries across Europe of what lies ahead.
+Pleas went out to funnel masks and ventilators to places struggling with soaring caseloads.

 “There is no easy or quick way out of this extremely difficult situation,” Mark Rutte, the prime minister of the Netherlands, said in the first televised speech by a Dutch premier since 1973.